guillaumeAder1/translation-app/README.md

 for the international application.
 The available languages are listed below.
 You must design and implement a UI that will allow users to easily manage the translation of languages.

+To get started please create a branch or fork this repo with your name as the branch name.

 ## Core Task's

 + `GET` the full listing of language codes [`en`, `ga`, `no`].
 + Implement a language switcher dropdown to select which language you want to work on.
 + Get the available translations for the selected language and display it via a table (or another alternative its up to you) -> `GET`.
++ Show keys with missing translations for each language
 + Provide a means of editing and saving a translation in the table -> `POST`.
 + Display feedback for a user upon success/error for a translation -> `POST`.